 Another advantage is the relatively low startup costs.
-Building your own subscription-based business is one of the more affordable paths to take.
+Building your online subscription-based business is one of the more affordable paths to take.
 Depending on the products you intend to offer how much you budget for the optional services, you may be able to keep the spend under $3000.
 Your launching platform, customization, development and design, and advertising spends are a part of the optional services that you need to decide on in your first year.
-These things are not necessary to begin selling, but could help improve your chances.
-As the entrepreneur, determine your priorities before spending in things you don’t need.
+These things are not necessary to begin selling but could help improve your chances.
+As an entrepreneur, determine your priorities before spending on things you don’t need.

 Subscription Merchant Account Options

-You will eventually need to work with a subscription merchant services company to be able to process customer payments online.
+You will eventually need to work with a subscription merchant services company to be able to support online credit card processing.
 Merchant account providers such as PayPal and Stripe are used by millions of individuals and entrepreneurs each year.
 However, there are limitations that come with using a service such as these, which can ultimately hinder growth.
 One of these drawbacks pertains to the content you decide to sell in your boxes.
 Companies selling adult-themed products, vape or e-cig subscriptions, or nutraceutical-related commodities will all have trouble using large aggregators like PayPal and Stripe.

 Merchants on these platforms are auto-approved and allowed to process initially.
 But within days, months, or years they are shut down with a hold on all funds.

-This is all due to relaxed prevetting procedures.
+This is all due to relaxed prevention procedures.
 Don’t risk a complete hold on your account by using a less-than-reliable provider.
-Seek out a high-risk payment gateway provider that is able to handle and support your business.
+Seek out a high-risk merchant account provider that is able to handle and support your business.
 High risk, or hard to place, merchant gateway providers strive with businesses that others let down.
-With easy integrations, chargeback protections, fraud monitoring, and so much more, they let your company scale securely and quickly.
+With easy integrations, chargeback protection, fraud monitoring, and so much more, they let your company scale securely and quickly.